impresspages/ImpressPages-cssgrid/readme.md

         SAMPLE CONTENT RIGHT
     </div>

-If you need to preview the grid layout, add the `showGridHint` class to `body` element, and add the `gridHint` class to a row.
+If you need to preview the grid layout, add the `showGridHint` class to a container element, and add the `gridHint` class to a row.

 ## Requirements